 Carola Drosdeck serves as vice president of NOH.
 She is a retired elementary teacher with most recent experience in the Shaker Heights (OH) City Schools.
 Previously, Carola was Assistant Director of Teacher Education Programs at John Carroll University.
 She volunteers at Nepal Orphans Home regularly and continues to be inspired by the resilience, curiosity, and spirit of NOH's children.

-Barbara (Boo) Hess, formerly a church accountant and tax preparer, is the secretary/treasurer of NOH.
+Barbara (Boo) Hess, formerly a church accountant and tax preparer, served as the secretary/treasurer of NOH from 2005 to 2017.
 She and her husband, Peter, have two grown sons and two young granddaughters.
 Boo looks forward to seeing the children living at Papa's House grow into responsible and contributing citizens of Nepal.

 Peter Hess, a retired professor of economics at Davidson College, has served as president of NOH since 2006.
 He and his wife, Boo, have volunteered at Papa's House several times.
 Their lives have been immeasurably enriched by Nepal Orphans Home and the wonderful children of Papa's House.